evanmac123/UNGC/README.md

 steps to prepare the Rails application for development:

 1. Copy `config/database.yml.sample` to `config/database.yml`
+2. Create a `tmp/pids` folder: `mkdir -p tmp/pids`
+3. Log in to the VM, run `vagrant ssh` from within the project directory
-2. Run `bundle` to download and install all Ruby dependencies
+4. Run `bundle` to download and install all Ruby dependencies
-3. Ask [@ghedamat](https://github.com/ghedamat) or [@vkeesari](https://github.com/vkeesari) to add your Public Key to the production and staging servers
+5. Ask [@ghedamat](https://github.com/ghedamat) or [@vkeesari](https://github.com/vkeesari) to add your Public Key to the production and staging servers
-4. Run `rake db:reset_from_snapshot` to create the development and test databases defined in `config/database.yml` and seed them with data
+6. Run `rake db:reset_from_snapshot` to create the development and test databases defined in `config/database.yml` and seed them with data
+7. Run `foreman start` to run the project

 You're now ready to work on the UNGC project!
+From this point forward, you will use `vagrant up`, `vagrant halt`, `vagrant ssh` to start, stop, and log-in to the VM from within the project directory on your host machine.

+You can edit the project source files from your favorite text editor on your host machine, the project directory is mounted in the `/vagrant` folder of the VM.

 ### Database